Find a Law Firm

 Find an Approved Solicitor on the Yorkshire Building Society Conveyancing Panel

-My husband and I are in the throws of viewing apartments and am about to put in an offer.
+I'm at the point of looking at apartments and am about to put in an offer.
 Is it premature to have a solicitor in place?
 I will be getting a mortgage with Yorkshire Building Society